radareorg/radare2-book/search_bytes/intro.md

-# Searching bytes
+# Searching for Bytes

-The search engine of radare is based on the work done by esteve plus multiple features on top of it that allows multiple keyword searching with binary masks and automatic flagging of results.
+The radare2 search engine is based on work done by esteve, plus multiple features implemented on top of it.
+It supports multiple keyword searches, binary masks, hexadecimal.
+It automatically flags search hit entries to ease future referencing.

-This powerful command is `/`.
+Search is initiated by `/` command.

-    [0x00000000]> /
+    [0x00000000]> /?
     Usage: /[amx/] [arg]
     / foo\x00       search for string `foo\0`
     /w foo          search for wide string `f\0o\0o\0`